Shakshi3104/tfgarden/reference/reference.md

     - `avg` means that global average pooling will be applied to the output of the last convolutioinal block, and thus the output od the model will be a 2D tensor.
     - `max` means that global max pooling will be applied.
 - classes : optional number of classes to classify images into, only to be specified if `include_top` is True, and if no weights argument is specified, default 6.
 - classifier_activation : A `str` or callable.
 The activation function to use on the "top" layer.
 Ignored unless `include_top=True`.
-Set classifier_activation=None to return the logits of the "top" layer, default `'softmax'`.
+Set classifier_activation=`None` to return the logits of the "top" layer, default `'softmax'`.

 ### Returns
 - `tensorflow.keras.Model` instance.